 Not only will it take longer for you to drift off, but you’ll experience more broken, less restorative sleep, too.
 Ideally, you should have at least 30 minutes of screen-free time (preferably more) before you head to bed.

 Not only that, but watching television can cause too much cognitive stimulation.
 This can create electrical activity in your brain and cause neurons to race.

 Essentially, your body will become unsettled and stressed.
 Not exactly the effect you want when you’re trying to drift off.

 Plus, couples who have a television in the bedroom report having less sex.
 That’s enough of a reason to toss the television, isn’t it?

 The more you watch Tv, the more you want to watch.
-Especially when it comes to binge watching, watching too much television can be just as bad as other kinds of addictions.
-This is because watching television releases dopamine, the pleasure chemical that’s linked to other kinds of addictions as well.
+Especially when it comes to binge watching, watching too much television can be just as bad as other kinds of dependencies.
+This is because watching television releases dopamine, the pleasure chemical that’s linked to other kinds of dependencies as well.